Education for sustainable development

-Would you like to participate in a project that benefits all higher education institutions in the country and be a driving force in the issue of changing the entire sector to work more action-oriented to achieve the changes required for the climate transition?
-Would you also like to contribute to creating better conditions for teachers to integrate sustainability perspectives into their teaching?
+The project will benefit all higher education institutions in the country and will be a driving force in changing the entire sector to work in a more action-oriented way to achieve the changes required for the climate transition.
+The aim is to create better conditions for teachers to integrate sustainability perspectives into their teaching.

 Mission statement